usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 > Note: Out-of-band authentication using the PSTN (SMS or voice) as an out-of-band channel is discouraged and is being considered for removal in future editions of this guideline.

 If out-of-band verification is to be made using a secure application, such as on a smart phone, the verifier MAY send a push notification to that device.
 The verifier then waits for the establishment of an authenticated protected channel and verifies the authenticator's identifying key.
-The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method such as use of an approved hash function or proof of possession of the identifying key to uniquely identify the authenticator.
+The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method, such as an approved hash function or proof of possession of the identifying key, to uniquely identify the authenticator.
 Once authenticated, the verifier transmits the authentication secret to the authenticator.

 Depending on the type of out-of-band authenticator, one of the following SHALL take place: